d12frosted/elpa-mirror/gnu/denote-readme.txt

         Derive `denote-file-type-extensions' plus
         `denote-encryption-file-extensions'.

+  Function `denote-get-file-extension'
+        Return extension of `FILE' with dot included.
+Account for `denote-encryption-file-extensions'.
+In other words, return
+        something like `.org.gpg' if it is part of the file, else return `.org'.

+  Function `denote-get-file-extension-sans-encryption'
+        Return extension of `FILE' with dot included and without the encryption part.
+Build on top of `denote-get-file-extension' though always return something like `.org' even if the actual file extension is `.org.gpg'.

   Function `denote-keywords'
         Return appropriate list of keyword candidates.
 If `denote-infer-keywords' is non-nil, infer keywords from existing